MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SecurityPlanning.md

 ### Upgrading from a previous release

-- When the system administrator (“sa”) logs into Microsoft Dynamics GP Utilities, the application checks to see if the password for DYNSA is either
+- When the system administrator ("sa") logs into Microsoft Dynamics GP Utilities, the application checks to see if the password for DYNSA is either
     \<blank\> or ACCESS.
 If either of these is true, the user must enter a new DYNSA password before continuing with the upgrade.